Creamy three-cheese twice-baked butternut squash combines roasted squash, smoked gouda, parmesan, and cheddar for a savory, cheesy delight!

 Instructions

 - Preheat your oven to 400°F (200°C).
 Cut the butternut squash in half lengthwise (you can cut off the top first or cut through the stem if your knife is sharp enough, leaving the stem to create a more aesthetically pleasing final dish, but it isn't necessary) and scoop out the seeds.
+Brush with oil and place on a prepared baking sheet.
+Bake for 45-60 an hour until fork tender.

 - Remove from the oven and let cool slightly.
 Using a spoon or pumpkin carving tool, carefully scoop out most of the squash flesh, leaving about 1/4-inch layer inside the shell to help it hold its shape.
 It's okay if one rips; you can just fill the other halves more, this is why I only show three halves in the photo.